Jbirch-Git/Jbirch-Homelab/Layer 2 - Concepts/EtherChannel/EtherChannel Lab.md

 switchport mode trunk
 channel-group 2 mode active

 Important to note: the LACP modes available are Active/Passive.
-As long as one side is set to Active then a etherchannel will form.
+As long as one side is set to Active an etherchannel will form.
 If you set both end to passive an etherchannel will not form as they wont be sending out any negotiation packets.
 If both ends are Active then a etherchannel will form.

 Let's take a look at the etherchannel summary as well as the spanning-tree topology.

 ![SW2-STP-FWD](Images/SW2-STP-FWD.png)

-Just like SW1 the spanning tree topology now only shows the local port channel within spanning tree as a forwarding state allowing both links to be in an online state.
+Just like SW1 the spanning tree topology now only shows the local port channel within spanning tree in a forwarding state allowing both links to be in an online state.

 ![Core-EthChannel](Images/Core-EthChannel.png)